-In 2020 all yachts competing in a classic regatta will need a new certificate.
+In 2023, all yachts competing in a classic regatta will need a new certificate ($50 per certificate with a $25 rush charge after June 1).
 We also invite all owners and crew to join the Classic Yacht Owners Association (CYOA).
 We need your support so that CYOA can continue to support owners with rating rule administration, event management and owner advocacy.
-See directions below to register for a certificate.

 A. Certificates of all currently registered classic yachts may be viewed by going to the CERTIFICATES CRF Database.

 A .
 A first step should be to check the declared data on which the rating is based.
 CRF is committed to full transparency, and all valid CRF certificates are available for inspection online.
 If you still have questions, you can file a rating inquiry.